Self-driving cars are no longer fantastical inventions of the future. They are on the roads and already causing accidents.

 Developers of self-driving cars largely market the products based on their ability to drastically reduce accidents.
 However, this doesn’t mean that automobile accidents will be a thing of the past.
 Instead, hackers may cause crashes in the future.

-Tesla has already experienced this firsthand.
-In September 2016, Chinese security researchers uncovered vulnerabilities in their security systems which allowed them to unlock car doors, open sunroofs, and reposition seats.
+In September 2016, Chinese security researchers uncovered vulnerabilities in Tesla’s security systems which allowed them to unlock car doors, open sunroofs, and reposition seats.
 Tesla resolved the issue ten days later with a security update.

 Though seemingly harmless now, it’s easy to imagine hackers causing cars to drive off the road or crash into other vehicles.